gofynd/fdk-client-java/documentation/platform/THEME.md

-Use this API to remove an existing theme from the list of available themes.
+Remove a published theme from public access.

 *Returned Response:*